fuzzylogicxx/fuzzylogic/posts/progressive-enhancement-heuristics.md

 > any browser that supports `<script type="module">` also supports `let` and `const`, `async/await`, the spread operator, etc.

-One implication of this is that if you currently build a large JavaScript bundle (due to being transpiled down to ES 3/5 and including lots of polyfills) and ship this to _all_ browsers including the modern ones… you could instead configure your bundler to generate _two_ bundles from your code then do:
+One implication of this is that if you currently build a large JavaScript bundle (due to being transpiled down to ES 3/5 and including lots of polyfills) and ship this to _all_ browsers including the modern ones… you could instead improve performance for the majority of your visitors by configuring your bundler to generate _two_ bundles from your code then doing:

 <figure>